 When the Great Potato Famine hit Ireland in 1845, eradicating much of the country’s potato crop, cabbage became even more critical as a food source.
 On St. Patrick’s Day, it’s quite customary to eat cabbage in some form.
 It remains one of the most affordable and durable vegetables around, a reliable source of something green in the colder months, and when paired with its old compatriot bacon, it may be humble but it’s delicious.
 Sometimes the simplest dishes are the most memorable.

 Here the bacon is crisped up in a heavy large pot, and then some onions are quickly sautéed in a bit of the remaining pork fat.
 Then the cabbage is added, along with the beer of your choice, and in 30 minutes you have a dish that may be modest in cost and appearance, but quite grand in flavor.
-This would go very well with corned beef, but also with roast chicken, salmon, a steak, pretty much anything.
+This would go very well with corned beef, but also with roast chicken, roast pork, salmon, a steak, pretty much anything.

 - 6 strips bacon (halved)

 - 1 cabbage (quartered, cored, and thinly sliced)

 - 1 (12-ounce) bottle of beer

 - Optional: kosher salt and pepper (to taste)

 Heat a large heavy pot or Dutch oven over medium heat and cook the bacon until crisp, turning as needed, 5 to 6 minutes in all.
 Remove to a plate lined with paper towels.

 Pour off all but a tablespoon of the fat from the pan, and return to medium heat.
 Add the onion and sauté for 5 minutes, until golden brown.
 Add the cabbage and toss occasionally in the pot for 3 or 4 minutes until the cabbage begins to wilt and is well mixed with the onions.